rafaelboava/radiomics-mgmt-habitat-stability/README.md

-# Non-Invasive MGMT Prediction via Peritumoral Radiomics
+# Habitat-Based Radiomics for MGMT Prediction in Glioblastoma

 ---
 *Developed as a digital initiative to integrate Artificial Intelligence and predictive molecular modeling into clinical neuroradiology.*